This section describes the characteristics of query execution plans and provides details about each of the operators.

 Information about how the statistics are kept up to date, as well as configuration options for managing query replanning and caching, can be found in the Operations Manual → Statistics and execution plans.

 Query tuning describes how to tune Cypher queries.
-In particular, see Profiling a query for how to view the execution plan for a query and Planner hints and the USING keyword for how to use hints to influence the decisions of the planner when building an execution plan for a query.
+In particular, see Query tuning for how to view the execution plan for a query and Planner hints and the USING keyword for how to use hints to influence the decisions of the planner when building an execution plan for a query.